U.S. Tax Information for U.S. Citizens Oversea

 From this main page, the user may click on additional hot links, depending on the topic.
 For example, there is a chart available (linked from this main page via a hot link) which describes types of foreign assets which may be reportable under the FATCA rules.

 On the right side of this main page under the heading “Summary of Form 8938 Requirements” is another hot link to a document titled “Summary of FATCA Reporting for U.S. Taxpayers.”
-This document provides the best summary of the filing and reporting responsibilities for individuals and may be used as Talking Points for DOS staff responsible for communicating or researching related issues.

 The American Embassy in Ankara assumes no responsibility or liability for the professional ability or reputation of, or the quality of services provided by, the following persons or firms.
 Inclusion on this list is in no way an endorsement by the Department of State or the U.S. Embassy or U.S. Consulates.
 Names are listed alphabetically, and the order in which they appear has no other significance.
 The information in the list on professional credentials, areas of expertise and language ability are provided directly by the lawyers; the Embassy is not in a position to vouch for such information.
 You may receive additional information about the individuals on the list by contacting the local bar association (or its equivalent) or the local licensing authorities.